How To Hit An Iron

 Weight transfer

-The takeaway requires a nice, wide low move away from the ball rather than any hint of picking the club up quickly with the hands.
+Starting the takeaway correctly is also crucial.
+Start with a nice, wide and low movement away from the ball.
+You also need to avoid any temptation to lift the club up quickly with your hands.

 Impact